Peeragogy/Peeragogy.github.io/patterns.md

 > **What’s Next**: *Talk about specific next steps.
 How will the active
 > forces continue to resolve in our project?*
 >
-> Patterns optionally include the following optional elements:
+> Patterns include the following optional elements:
 >
 > <span>[</span>**Examples**: *Present example(s) that have been
 > encountered, if this aids comprehension.*<span>]</span>